cloudyr/aws.s3/README.Rmd

 Amazon maintains a listing of [Public Data Sets](https://aws.amazon.com/datasets) on S3.

 To get a listing for all objects in a private bucket, pass your AWS key and secret in as parameters.
-(As described above, all functions in **aws.s3** will look for your keys as environment variables by default, greatly simplifying the process of making a s3 request.)
+(As described above, all functions in **aws.s3** will look for your keys as environment variables by default, greatly simplifying the process of making an s3 request.)

 ```R
 # specify keys in-line